By Aaron Howdle | Monday, January 28th 2019

 Sky and TalkTalk offer such a similar set of products that any competition comes down to equipment and customer service.
 On the equipment front, Sky has an easy win, and the same applies to customer service, where Sky is the industry leader.

 Meanwhile, TalkTalk is still deemed the worst major provider when it comes to customer service.
-If you live in York, TalkTalk's 1Gb Ultra Fibre Optic is worth a look, but overall Sky is the winner here.
+If you live in York, TalkTalk's 1Gb Ultra Fibre Optic is worth a look, but overall Sky is the real winner here.